realhackcraft/simpl/README.md

     cmake --build build/shared --verbose
    ```

-2. Copy the generated `.dll` file (in `tree-sitter/build/static`) to the project
-   root
+2. The file is in build/share.
-3. rename it without the versions, i.e. `libtree-sitter.dll`
+   Rename it without the versions, e.g. `libtree-sitter.dll`.

 > [!NOTE]
 > Now, you should have a shared library in the root, under the name of